eurekaclinical/eurekaclinical-ontology/spec/Metadata extensions spec.md

 # Extensions to the i2b2 metadata schema
 Eureka!
 Clinical's extensions to the i2b2 metadata schema start from the i2b2 version 1.7 metadata schema.
-See https://github.com/eurekaclinical/eurekaclinical-ontology/blob/master/src/main/resources/dbmigration/i2b2-meta-schema-changelog.xml for database-agnostic DDL for these extensions.
+See the [i2b2 metaschema changelog](https://github.com/eurekaclinical/eurekaclinical-ontology/blob/master/src/main/resources/dbmigration/i2b2-meta-schema-changelog.xml) for database-agnostic DDL for these extensions.

 ## Ontology tables
 Eureka!
 Clinical ontology tables contain one additional column over stock i2b2, EK_UNIQUE_ID, which is a VARCHAR with length 700.
 It is expected to be globally unique.
 We also index the column.